-Hey Lin-Manuel, here’s some fodder for your next musical: Last year, a survey found that only 17% of grads would prefer being gifted a ticket to Hamilton on Broadway vs. an equivalent payment toward their student loans.
+Hey Lin-Manuel, here’s some fodder for your next musical: A 2018 survey found that only 17% of grads would prefer being gifted a ticket to Hamilton on Broadway vs. an equivalent payment toward their student loans.

 As Hamilton’s George Washington might say, “Dying is easy, young man.
 Living [with student loans] is harder.”